teiniker/teiniker-lectures-securecoding/secure-coding/ErrorHandling-Logging/logging/log4j-Logging/README.md

 ```

+## Log4j Vulnerability  CVE-2021–44228 (also known as Log4Shell)

+The Log4Shell vulnerability, officially known as CVE-2021-44228, is a critical
+security flaw in the Apache Log4j 2 library, a popular Java logging framework.
+This vulnerability became widely known in December 2021 and posed a significant
+threat to systems worldwide.

+The Log4Shell vulnerability is a **remote code execution (RCE) flaw**.
+It allows attackers to execute arbitrary code on a server or other computer
+running the vulnerable Log4j version (2.0 to 2.14.1).

+Mechanism of Exploit:
+* Log4j supports message lookup substitution, where it can interpret
+   and process special codes within log messages.
+* The vulnerability arises when an attacker sends a specially crafted
+   string (like a username, header, etc.) that gets logged.
+* This string includes a **JNDI (Java Naming and Directory Interface)**
+   lookup request to a malicious LDAP (Lightweight Directory Access Protocol)
+   server controlled by the attacker.
+* When Log4j processes this request, it inadvertently executes the code
+   fetched from the attacker's LDAP server.

+Mitigation and Fixes:
+* The immediate recommendation was to **update Log4j to version 2.15.0 or
+   later**, where this vulnerability was patched.
+* For those who couldn’t update immediately, certain configurations and
+   JVM (Java Virtual Machine) parameters were suggested to mitigate the risk.

+In Log4j, **message lookup** is a feature that allows log messages to
+include data from various sources, which are dynamically resolved at runtime.

 ## References
 * [Log4J Vulnerability (Log4Shell) Explained - for Java developers](https://youtu.be/uyq8yxWO1ls?si=N-A1ElYt5L3YFV_L)
 * [Baeldung: Intro to Log4j2 – Appenders, Layouts and Filters](https://www.baeldung.com/log4j2-appenders-layouts-filters)
 * [Baeldung: Log4j 2 Configuration Using a Properties File](https://www.baeldung.com/java-log4j2-config-with-prop-file)
 * [How to Get Started with Log4j for Logging in Java](https://betterstack.com/community/guides/logging/how-to-start-logging-with-log4j/)

+*Egon Teiniker, 2016-2024, GPL v3.0*